kiminh/qlib/README.md

         -->

 ## Customized Quant research workflow by code
 Automatic workflow may not suite the research workflow of all Quant researchers.
-To support flexible Quant research workflow, Qlib also provide modulized interface to allow researchers to build their own workflow.
+To support flexible Quant research workflow, Qlib also provide modularized interface to allow researchers to build their own workflow.
 [Here](TODO_URL) is a demo for customized Quant research workflow by code